Operational Security Guide¶

 App Security¶

-- Keep apps updated - Updates often fix detection bypasses
+- Keep apps updated — updates often fix detection bypasses

 - Download from official sources:

-- iOS: App Store
+- iOS: App Store (Happ, Streisand, Hiddify)

-- Android: GitHub releases or F-Droid
+- Android: GitHub releases (Happ, v2rayNG, Hiddify)

 -